-Mr. John J. Gochnour and Ms. Jennifer L. Freeman are not party to any agreements with non-competition, non-solicitation or other similar restrictive covenants.
-Mr. Daniel H Walker is party to that certain RSU Agreement, by and between the Company and Mr. Walker, dated as of October 1, 2019 (the "RSU Agreement"), the form of which agreement was previously filed with the SEC.
+We have not entered into any arrangements providing for payments or benefits in connection with the resignation, severance, retirement or other termination of any of our NEOs, changes in their compensation or a change in control, except that Mr. Daniel H Walker is party to that certain RSU Agreement, by and between the Company and Mr. Walker, dated as of October 1, 2019 (the "RSU Agreement"), the form of which agreement was previously filed with the SEC.
 The RSU Agreement contains standard non-solicitation and non-competition clauses, which restrict such activity during Mr. Walker's employment with the Company and for 18 months thereafter.
+The RSU Agreement also provides for the acceleration of vesting of the RSUs granted Mr. Walker under the RSU Agreement in the event of a change of control (as defined in the RSU Agreement) or due to death, disability or for any reason other than cause.